Jharkhand den of corruption: BJP after arrest of 3 Cong MLAs | Politics

 - India

-Jharkhand has become a ''den of corruption'', the BJP alleged on Sunday, hitting back at the Congress for over the arrest of its three MLAs from West Bengal with a large amount of cash.
+Jharkhand has become a ''den of corruption'', the BJP alleged on Sunday, hitting back at the Congress over the arrest of its three MLAs from the state in West Bengal carrying a large amount of cash.

 ''The Congress has been exposed again.
 Corruption has reached huge proportions in Jharkhand.
 The state government has been frequently involved in graft and the state has become a den of corruption,'' he alleged.